 Because all five policy areas are interrelated, these components should be viewed as a comprehensive package of policies for state adoption rather than a menu from which states may choose without compromising program availability or quality.

-Work-Based Learning Model: Policy Componentsis an excellent resource for state, regional and local entities looking to outline policy considerations for a work-based learning system that includes adult learners.
-It well written, concise, and superiorly organized, which makes it easy to read and understand.
+Work-Based Learning Model: Policy Components is an excellent resource for state, regional and local entities looking to outline policy considerations for a work-based learning system that includes adult learners.
+It is well written, concise, and superiorly organized, making it easy to read and understand.